shinyquagsire23/monado/doc/changes/README.md

 project.)

-To specify additional references in a file, prefix the contents of the changelog fragment with a block delimited above and below by `---`, with one reference on each line.
+To specify additional references in a file, prefix the contents of the changelog fragment with a block delimited before and after by `---`, with one reference on each line.
 (This can be seen as a very minimal subset of "YAML Front Matter", if you're familiar with that concept.)
 For example: